Pointwise convergence of noncommutative Fourier series: Concrete examples

 iii) \emph{Smooth positive definite radial kernels on free groups}: Let $\mathbb F $ and $|\ |$ be as above.
 Let $\nu$ be an arbitrary positive Borel measure supported on $[-1, 1]$ with $\nu([-1,1])=1$ and write $d\nu_t (x)= d\nu ( tx)$ for all $t>0$.
 For any $t>0$, set Then for all $1<p\leq\infty $ and all $f\in L_p (VN(\mathbb F ))$,

 Note that if $\nu$ is the Dirac measure on $0$, then this statement amounts to the almost uniform convergence of Poisson semigroups on $VN(\mathbb F )$ proved in \cite[Theorem 0.3]{jungexu07ergodic}.

-iv) \emph{Dimension free bounds of noncommutative Hardy-Littlewood maximal inequalities}: Let $B$ be a symmetric convex body in $\bR^d$ and $\cN$ a semifinite von Neumman algebra.
+iv) \emph{Dimension free bounds of noncommutative Hardy-Littlewood maximal inequalities}: Let $B$ be a symmetric convex body in $\bR^d$ and $\cN$ a semifinite von Neumann algebra.
 We may consider the operator-valued Hardy-Littlewood operators $\Phi_r :\LpR\to\LpR$ defined by We may identify the Bochner $L_p(\cN)$-valued $L_p$-spaces $L_p(\bR^d;L_p(\cN))$ as a noncommutative $L_p$-space $L_p(L_\infty (\bR^d) \overline{\otimes} \cN)$ associated with the von Neumann algebra $L_\infty (\bR^d) \overline{\otimes} \cN$ and study the associated noncommutative maximal inequalities of $(\Phi_r)_{r>0} $.
+For classical spaces $L_p(\bR^d)$, Bourgain proved in \cite{bourgain86onhigh,bourgain86ontheLp,bourgain87ondimensionfree} that this kind of maximal operators satisfy dimension free maximal inequalities.
 The noncommutative version of Hardy-Littlewood maximal inequalities was studied in \cite{mei07operatorvalued} for the case where $B$ is the ball respect to Euclidean metrics and in \cite{hongwangliao2017noncommutative} for general doubling metric spaces.
 The dimension free bounds in this noncommutative setting were studied by the first author in \cite{hong18hl} for Euclidean balls; because of various difficulties in noncommutative analysis as mentioned before, the general case for convex bodies remained unexplored before our work.
 Our main theorems imply as a byproduct the desired maximal inequalities for general convex bodies in $\mathbb R ^d$ with dimension free estimates.
 More precisely, we show that there exist constants $C_p>0$ independent of $d$ and $B$ such that the following holds: for any $1<p< \infty$,

 and for any $\frac{3}{2}<p< \infty$,

 The remaining chapters are organized as follows.
 In Chapter~\ref{sec:preliminaries} we will recall the background and in Chapter~\ref{sec:order} we will prove some preliminary results on noncommutative vector-valued $L_p$-spaces and square function estimates.
 In Chapter~\ref{sec:maximal} we will establish the key criterion for maximal inequalities of Fourier multipliers, i.e., Criteria 1 and 2.
 In Chapter~\ref{sec:multipliers on CQG} we will prove several pointwise convergence theorems for Fourier series on quantum groups.
 Finally in Chapter \ref{sec:more ex} we will establish various examples of noncommutative maximal inequalities and pointwise convergence theorems, as well as the dimension free bounds of noncommutative Hardy-Littlewood maximal inequalities.